595 Congress St, Duxbury, MA 02332, USA

 Features

 In the 1730s, Reuben Peterson (1710-1795) dammed Phillips Brook to power a sawmill, creating this pond.
-Look behind the Ashdod fire station to see the mill’s foundation stones.
+Look behind the Ashdod Fire Station to see the mill’s foundation stones.
 The dam is right underneath today’s Congress Street (Route 14).

 In her book, Settlement and Growth of Duxbury 1628-1870, Dorothy Wentworth describes it as “the usual up and down type mill.”
-It ran for many years, but like Howlands Mill (upstream within Lansing Bennett Forest) suffered from insufficient water supply.
+It ran for many years, but like Howlands Mill (upstream within Lansing Bennett Forest), it suffered from insufficient water supply.
 According to Wentworth, an agreement in the Town Records of 1772 says, in part, “Reuben Peterson will pay Consider Smith a shilling a year for the privilege of maintaining a ditch across the Simmons land through which to bring an additional supply of water from a stream draining out of Black Friar Swamp.
 The ditch can be viewed at the Ashdod Triangle, around the corner.

 Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
 Their village included most of today’s Pembroke and Hanson.
 Meanwhile the Patuxet band of the Wampanoag tribe inhabited the Jones River watershed, and the area now known as Kingston, Plymouth and Duxbury.
 This property lies within the upper portion of the South River watershed — right between those two territories.
 It’s possible that both tribes utilized the area.